imageio/imageio/docs/examples.rst

       that the video is in either gray or nv12 before uploading it.
 The ``or`` operation is acheived with ``|``.
   * ``pixelformat``: set to ``'vaapi_vld'`` to avoid a warning in ffmpeg.
+  * ``codec``: the code you wish to use to encode the video.
+Make sure your hardware supports the chosen codec.
+If your hardware supports h265, you may be able to encode using ``'hevc_vaapi'``